logesh45/QuickExtract/README.md

-# PDF Field Extraction CLI
+# QuickExtract

-A powerful command-line tool for extracting specific fields from PDF documents using Docling and Google Gemini AI with Arize Phoenix observability.
+A fast command-line tool for extracting specific fields from PDF documents using Docling and Google Gemini AI with Arize Phoenix observability.

 ## Features